aldelaro5/Bug-Fables-Internal-Docs/docs/Miscellaneous logic/UI/ButtonSprite.md

 # ButtonSprite
-This component controls a input glyph rendering.
+This component controls an [input](../../InputIO/Inputs.md) glyph rendering.
 The component renders a glyph that matches the physical input acording to current input bindings and input scheme.
 It is constantly monitoring changes in either to render the one matching the current input state.
-It can even be rendered using a button SetText command, but it's available to be used outside of it as well.
-A glyph is composed of a sprite and optionally, some text inside rendered by SetText in non dialogue mode.
+It can even be rendered using a [button](../../SetText/Individual%20commands/Button.md) SetText command, but it's available to be used outside of it as well.
+A glyph is composed of a sprite and optionally, some text inside rendered by [SetText](../../SetText/SetText.md) in [non dialogue mode](../../SetText/Dialogue%20mode.md#non-dialogue-mode).

 It it meant to be programmatically attached to a component with a SpriteRenderer and have the SetUp method called upon adding it: